-The investment strategy has been determined with due regard to risk, return, liquidity and diversity, and the assets of the Fund are in line with this strategy.
+The investment strategy has been determined and reviewed with due regard to risk, return, liquidity diversity and the insurance needs of Fund members, and the assets of the Fund are in line with this strategy.

 5. Accounting policies

 All the significant accounting policies of the Fund are adequately described in the financial report and the notes attached thereto.
 These policies are consistent with the policies adopted last year.